Most Popular Chinese Search Engines in 2023

 Baidu vs Google — What's the Difference

-First of all, it is very difficult for a non-Chinese website to rank on Baidu.
-Therefore, to work within the Chinese market, your website must be translated into Chinese and possibly be hosted inside the country.
+To start, it is very difficult for a non-Chinese website to rank on Baidu, as Baidu only indexes websites with simplified Chinese text.
+Therefore, to work within the Chinese market, your website must be translated into simplified Chinese and preferably be hosted inside the country.

 Other notable differences are that Baidu, unlike Google, pays a lot of attention to the homepage instead of the internal pages, and schema.org markup is not supported.

-One thing you must know is that Sogou has developed its own algorithm.
+Sogou has developed its own ranking algorithm unique from Baidu.
 Therefore, do not expect Baidu SEO techniques to work on this search engine.
 Sogou has been very useful for companies who target an audience in low tier locations due to more affordable pay-per-click campaigns.

 An important milestone for Sogou was in 2013 when the tech giant, Tencent, acquired the search engine.
-Thanks to this move, Sogou can now search on the WeChat platform, a unique feature that no other search engine in China can boast about.
+In 2021, the merger was finally completed.
+Sogou can now search content from the WeChat platform.
+Plugged into an ecosystem that no other search engine can access, Sogou has gained significant market share.

-Moreover, Sogou is the default search engine for the QQ’s browser which has been developed by Tencent.
+Moreover, Sogou is the default search engine for the QQ browser developed by Tencent.

 WeChat is one of the most popular social apps in the world and the most widely used in China.

-Users appreciate the fact that they can use WeChat search to look for services or check information on companies before buying products.
+Users appreciate the fact that they can use WeChat search to look for services, check information on companies before buying products and find event details.

 Weibo Search Engine